yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 > - Related Reference : [淺談SPA、SEO與SSR](https://juejin.im/entry/5bbbf852f265da0aea699497)
 <br/>

+9. What Is PWA?

-9. What Is Gateway, API Gateway and API?
+10. What Is Gateway, API Gateway and API?

 > - Gateway : a interface to receive and handle the request.
 > - API Gateway : a service that makes it easy for developers to publish, maintain, monitor, secure, and operate APIs.